 Laila Jadallah

-Research Interests: Cultural production and identity politics in the Arab World and diaspora, cultural diplomacy, displacement, and representations of Arabs in U.S. and European cultural institutions
+Research Interests: Cultural production and visual language in the Middle East, North Africa, and diaspora; cultural diplomacy and representations of Arab artists in U.S. and European cultural institutions.